Novel: A Just Reckoning

 To read an excerpt from the novel, click here.

-With any luck at all, I'll be publishing the second book in the series, A Fine Oblivion, before mid-2021.
+With any luck at all, I'll be publishing the second book in the series, A Fine Oblivion, before the end of 2021.
 Or before the populace becomes so literately incapacitated by the effects of all their electronic marvels that they can't read NEthng bt txt msgs.
 Whichever comes first.

 "Casey's Corner" Columns

 In May of 2012, The Union newspaper in Nevada County, California, began publishing my column, "Casey's Corner" on the front page of their new Pets section.

 Casey was my 85-pound Golden Retriever that I adopted through Homeward Bound Golden Retriever Rescue in May of 2010.
 In the intervening years he became a registered therapy dog with the Alliance of Therapy Dogs.

 Since I'm a writer and I love animals—especially dogs, and most especially Golden Retrievers—it seemed to only make sense to write about those creatures.
 And that's how "Casey's Corner" came to be.

 I lost Casey in January of 2015, but it wasn't long before I realized that I simply could not live without a dog in my life.
 By then I'd already adopted a sweet Maine Coon kitten, Indy...but, if you'll forgive the mixed metaphor, a dog is a horse of a different color.
 So in late May of that year, I adopted a Golden Retriever mix from Homeward Bound, a boy I named Joey.
 He too is a registered therapy dog.